AML CTF compliance checklist for real estate agents Australia 2026

 The Upside of Getting It Right

 Beyond meeting a legal obligation, a well-built AML/CTF program protects your business.
-It reduces your legal and reputational exposure, supports consistent and defensible decisions, and gives your team a clear process to follow.
+It reduces legal and reputational exposure, supports consistent and defensible decisions, and gives your team a clear process to follow.
 Compliance done well is a business asset, not just a box to tick.

 Where to Start